-ExportImportLifecycleListener framework lets developers write code that
+ExportImportLifecycleListener framework allows developers to write code

-listens for certain staging or export/import events during the publication
+that listens for certain staging or export/import events during the publication

 process.
 The staging and export/import processes have many behind-the-scenes